 Today, The AMA-SPS today is the largest senior physician group in the United States.

 The Senior Physicians Section Governing Council is a seven-member group elected by the SPS membership.
 The SPS GC directs the programs and activities of the Senior Physicians Section.
 All AMA physicians 65 years of age or older are members of the SPS.
 Information on open positions will be available in November 2013.
 Applications for positions will be accepted beginning in January 2014.

 With an aging population and shortage of physicians facing America, the Senior Physicians Section will work to engage senior physicians (age 65 and above), both active and retired, to ensure high quality care and safety for patients by collaboration with other stakeholders in the changing health care system.
-The SPS will identify the needs and desires of senior physicians and advocate on their behalf.
+The SPS identifies the needs and desires of senior physicians and advocates on their behalf.